Tommy John Surgery

 Candidates for Tommy John Surgery

-UCL injuries are usually first treated with conservative (non-operative) therapies.
+UCL injuries are usually first treated with conservative (non-surgical) therapies.
 These therapies include:

 - nonsteroidal anti-inflammatory drugs (NSAIDs)

-Patients then undergo physical therapy.
+Patients then typically undergo physical therapy.
 This strengthens surrounding muscles to compensate for the injured UCL.

 But some athletes may be candidates to have surgery right away.
 Tommy John surgery is most commonly recommended for athletes who: